PI-Portal/pi_portal/README.md

 ### Hardware

 1. A Raspberry Pi 3.
-   - You'll need a Raspberry PI 3, with Raspberry Pi OS or similar installed and reliable internet.
+   - You'll need a Raspberry PI with Raspberry Pi OS or similar installed and reliable internet.
-   - You'll be able to use this program with other Raspberry PI versions, but you may need to [compile filebeat](./scripts/arm/filebeat.sh) with different architecture settings.
-I have tested it on Raspberry PI 3.
 2. Contact switches.
    - These are available cheaply on ebay, AWS or at your local electronics store.
    - Some examples can be found [here](https://www.burglaryalarmsystem.com/category/magnetic-contact.html).